plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 pass = HOUg3Z2KV2xlQpUfj6CYLLqCspvexpRXU9v8EGBFHq543ySEoZE9YSdH7t8je5rWfBIIMS-5
 ```

-Doing a little bit of googling, we can ascertain the remote server is likely running a `WebDAV` ("Web-Distributed Authoring and Versioning") protocol service, which is effectively a
+After a bit of Googling, we can ascertain that the remote server is likely running a WebDAV ("Web-Distributed Authoring and Versioning") protocol service, which is effectively a
 (apparently now-obselete) type of network-accessible file storage service.
 As indicated by the config's `url` param, we are able to access the service's front-end by adjusting the `localhost`
 SLD to our assigned instance: `http://chal.ctf.games:30236/webdav`.
 The page is simply a blank white screen, so I assume we need to authenticate before we are able to see
 the _actual_ content (though nothing indicates this explicitly).